vinders/pandora_toolbox/_examples/README.md

   This may look like the best approach, but it's not convenient at all for open projects with online CIs and many contributors.
 * Use the CWork framework for [your own project](./cmake/project.txt) too, and directly include the Pandora libs (either as [internal libs in the same solution](./cmake/direct_solution.txt), or preferably [as sub-solution libs](./cmake/parent_solution.txt) in a git submodule).
   All the CWork functions/macros that can be used are located and documented in *'_cmake/cwork.cmake'*.
-Other Cwork files contain internal mechanics.
+Other CWork files contain internal mechanics.
   Note that extra module finders can be added in *'_cmake/modules'* to access external libraries (such as SDL, Qt, Nuklear...).
 * Create an intermediate "sub-solution" CMake file with CWork (to include Pandora libs as internal libs), then add it as a subdirectory in your own CMake project.
   See the root toolbox *'CMakeLists.txt'* [file](../CMakeLists.txt) as an inspiration for your intermediate file (or use it, to include all libs).